LadipoSanni/nkwadoma_fe/README.md

   ENDOWER
   INVESTOR
   PORTFOLIO_MANAGER
-After followiwng the above instructions, run docker-compose up -d backend to start the backend application and other services.
+After followiwng the above instructions, run docker-compose up -d to start the backend application and other services.
 PS: Ensure you run all these commands at the root of the application, The backend application will run on http//localhost:8081.
 The swagger ui will run the backend APIs on http://localhost:8081/swagger-ui/index.html#/ -Try the application health endpoint http://localhost:8081/actuator/health to check the backend app health you will get a json response with "UP"
+Note: Remember to change your DEV_AUTH_URL to http//localhost:8081/api/v1

 To stop all running container
   run: docker-compose down